amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/1_saxpy/README.md

 make
 ```
 instead of compiling manually.

 You can now try to port the serial CPU version to the GPU
 ```
 vi saxpy.cpp
 ```
-and don't forget to port the Makefile (Hint: What has to be added to compile for the GPU?)
+and don't forget to port the Makefile (Hint: What has to be added to compile for the GPU?
+Note: for cray compilers)
 ```
 vi Makefile
 ```